Photography Fees, Rates & Prices in Singapore

 Physical or electronic paperwork (eg. quotation, invoice, contract)

-This is a hassle, especially for many freelance photographers because what they are interested in is doing photography and not administrative work.
+This is a big hassle, especially for many freelance photographers because what they are interested in is doing photography and not administrative work.
 Every shoot is unique and thus requires time and effort to prepare the paperwork.
 There may be software available to speed these processes up but eventually will require additional costs.
-You may be charged extra if you were to require these.
+You may be charged extra if you were to require these, although many photographers have already factored them into the photography rates.

 - Understanding your full requirements